 Comprehensive pain management includes recommendations on nutrition, supplements/nutraceuticals, pain medications and integrative therapies (acupuncture or physical rehabilitation.)
 Occasionally, referral to another specialist (board-certified surgeon or neurologist) may be indicated.
 Finding the right therapies for your pet takes time and communication.
 An initial pain management consultation includes six months of additional follow-up.

-Patients under Dr. Leunsman’s care for comprehensive pain management receive a 15% discount on acupuncture and physical rehabilitation services at Friendship Hospital for Animals.
+Patients under Dr. Luensman’s care for comprehensive pain management receive a 15% discount on acupuncture and physical rehabilitation services at Friendship Hospital for Animals.

-Acupuncture sessions with Dr. Leunsman involve the insertion of very small sterile needles at specifically described points, as well as medical massage and laser therapy when indicated.
+Acupuncture sessions with Dr. Luensman involve the insertion of very small sterile needles at specifically described points, as well as medical massage and laser therapy when indicated.

 Acupuncture sessions are offered Monday – Friday.
 The first session is typically scheduled as an appointment, and subsequent treatments can be scheduled as an appointment or on a drop-off basis.